vict01/Selenium-Jasmine_LoginUsingGoogleAccount/README.md

-# Feedback Sending to Zero Bank - Automated Testing
-## This is the test automation framework based on Javascript, NodeJS, Jasmine and Selenium-Webdriver used to create tests easily for feedback sending validation.
+# This is the test automation framework based on Javascript, NodeJS, Jasmine and Selenium-Webdriver used to create tests easily to log into a specific web page using a google account.

 This framework is made up of the following tools:
 ```